jeffstride/idp/book_source/visualizations/case_study_dist.md

 # Case Study on Distance
 This page will present graphs for a 'fake' research project.
-It will show you both good graphs and bad graphs and a brief summary of what the graph means.
+It will show you both good graphs and bad graphs and a brief summary of what the graphs mean.
 It will provide the code used to generate the graphs as well a short discussion on the code: how the code works, why the code was selected, and potential pitfalls to watch out for when generating your own.

-This exercise is intended to show how one can be creative in examining and visualizing data to surface true insights.
+This exercise is intended to show how one can be *creative* in examining and visualizing data to surface true insights.

 This exercise is **NOT** intended to show how to *clean* the data nor how to *test* the code.